cpkunz/misc-repo/prework_cpk/Module-1/README.md

 *Adding addtional insurance policies and categories allows the company to build their customer base.
 Currently, Lemonade is limited in their offering.*

 *Re-evaluating the Giveback approach would add more social behavior into the claim process.
-Knowing that not used premiums have been increasing year by year could build a behavior that someone might not process their claim as the Giveback percentage might be higher as the potential claim and change in policy*
+Knowing that not used premiums have been increasing year by year could build a behavior that someone might not process their claim as the Giveback percentage might be higher as the potential claim and change in policy pricing*

 ---